Case Study

 fireplaces and structure look stylish and understated Scope of the fit out works included: Structural damp-proofing, structural works, dry lining, plaster finishes, plumbing / mechanical, electrical, data, bespoke lighting, decoration, bespoke workshop / fabrication and site joinery, marble and ceramic wall and floor tiling, decoration, bespoke glazed shower screens, and graphics / signage.

 The hotel interior design works were completed to a tight schedule, we liaised with Listed Building and ensured that the works were carried out to Grade II Listed specification.
-The Manor House is probably one of the finest Wedding Venues in the UK, the
+The Manor House is probably one of the finest Wedding Venues in the UK, located in Chipping Camden in the Cotswolds in probably one of the most exclusive post codes.

 When doing a hotel interior design in a heritage building, the main considerations include: